Fishing Lake

 Fishing Lake is a closed basin freshwater lake in the Canadian province of Saskatchewan.
-The lake is about 22 km north of the town of Foam Lake, and 24 km east of the town of Wadena and is accessed from Highways 5 and 310.
+The lake is about 22 km north of the town of Foam Lake and 24 km east of the town of Wadena.
+It is accessed from Highway 5 and Highway 310.
 The northern and eastern shore is in the RM of Sasman No. 336 and the southern and western shore is in the RM of Foam Lake No. 276.
 The north-east portion of the lake–on the east side of McCormick Bay–is designated as Fishing Lake Wildlife Refuge.

 The lake does not have an effective outlet channel, and therefore is prone to flooding.
 Record floods in 2007 resulted in a plan by the Government of Saskatchewan to lower the level of the lake by digging a drainage channel.
 The Fishing Lake First Nation opposed this plan, and instead flood control berms were constructed.

 Communities

 The resort villages of Leslie Beach and Chorney Beach are located on the southern shores of the lake and the hamlet of North Shore Fishing Lake is on the north side and Ottman-Murray Beach are on the eastern shore.
 Sabitawasis Beach Indian reserve is along the northern shore where Van Pattens Creek enters the lake, and the Indian reserves of Fishing Lake 89A and Fishing Lake 89 are on the western side.